luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 double &scale();
 ```

-: Returns a reference to the scale.
+Usage: Returns a reference to the scale.
 This is only needed when using the ckks encryption scheme.
 The user should have little or no reason to ever change the scale by hand.

 <br>